lokenetwork/ffmpeg_principle_book/en/good_comment.md

 ---

-"FFmpeg Principles" is a book that covers everything from compilation and debugging to code annotations and internal principle explanations.
+"FFmpeg Principle" is a book that covers everything from compilation and debugging to code annotations and internal principle explanations.
 The flow is excellent, and it's a great help for those who are new to audio and video development.

 — **Gao Jie**, [author of the OkEDU project](https://gitee.com/chuanshantech/ok-edu-classroom-desktop)